 Tip #8 – Value Implied Odds More

 The value of implied odds increases in deep stack poker games, as you stand a chance to win more if you get lucky.
-Hands like straight draws and nut flush draws have a lot more value when the stacks are deep, as they open up possibilities to win some massive pots.
+Hands like straight draws and nut flush draw have a lot more value when the stacks are deep, as they open up possibilities to win some massive pots.

 For example, if you are in a hand with the nut flush draw and you hit your gin card on the turn or river, there is a chance another player has a flush and may end up paying you in a big way.